 Nationally, we saw powerful ways that organizations are creating innovative solutions to problems that people face every day.

 Here were some of the top takeaways from the conversations being had at AOCS 2020 that are great reminders when building campaigns to empower your audiences to be a force for change.

-But this technology is also great at validation, confirming our thoughts and experiences, playing our inner most concerns back to us.
-Our favorite was Vivibot.
-This program is designed for young people going through cancer treatment, who wanted to talk about their experiences without putting pressure on their friends and family.
-It is a safe space to vent, but also connects users to real stories from other teens going through a similar experience.
+- But this technology is also great at validation, confirming our thoughts and experiences, playing our inner most concerns back to us.
+Our favorite was this program is designed for young people going through cancer treatment, who wanted to talk about their experiences without putting pressure on their friends and family.
+It is a safe space to vivibot, but also connects users to real stories from other teens going through a similar experience.
 The approach was thoughtful, inspired and effective.

 Is there a step we can remove to make things easier?
 Is there support we can offer?
 Removing the burden of action from our audiences can make changing behavior more targeted, realistic and effective.

 For government programs, we loved California’s Clear My Record project.
 Individuals with criminal records struggle to secure employment and housing.
 Thousands of these same individuals are also eligible to have their records cleared and either don’t know it or run into serious barriers trying to do so.

 Where the original concern was around streamlining a convoluted application process, the development team realized that much of the process should be automated, removing the whole burden of applying altogether.
 Now, records are reviewed and cleared automatically, giving thousands of people better job and housing security.
 Genius.

 Don’t lose sight of what matters.